Recipe from Buttered Rollz BBQ Team out of Pennsylvania

 If you think the chicken needs a little more bbq rub for even color – add it now.
 Place the pan of lollipops to the right side of the liquid pan and wait for them to reach a temperature of 175.
 Spray them during this time if they start to dry out.
 Once they hit a temperature of 175 you can remove from the grill and turn off the Yoder – keep the lid closed because you are going to throw them right back on to setup the sauce.

 Some people paint the sauce on, some apply right out of the container – Not here.
 Add the bbq sauce to a wide-mouth coffee mug or even a solo cup, and you want to “dunk” the lollipops in the bbq sauce.

 Empty the pan that contained the steam liquid and place the crosshatched cooling rack inside the pan.

-Dunk one at a time and place on the cooling rack.
+Dunk the drumsticks one at a time and place on the cooling rack.
 You can remove the aluminum foil from the bones at this point.